Layered architecture for long-horizon memory, retrieval, and learning.

 - Ingress:

-- Objective: stable performance with clear operational behavior
+- Objective: stable local memory with clear operational behavior

 Runtime lane flow